 Teenagers are the main audiences for horror because they understand this feeling of helplessness.
 They aren’t in charge.
-Everybody bosses them around: parents, teachers, random grandpas on American Idol singing about getting their pants off the ground.
+Everybody bosses them around: parents, teachers and random adults at the grocery story.
 They feel helpless because they’re not making decisions in their own life.
-Therefore teenage rebellion should not shock anyone.
+Which is why teenage rebellion shouldn’t shock anyone.

 Horror movies make sense to teenagers.
 Sit back and enjoy the roller coaster, because there’s nothing you can do to stop it.

-Instead, zombie movies have endless hordes killing innocent people, and it’s an indictment of society.
+Instead, zombie movies have endless hordes killing innocent people as an indictment of society itself.